 Test the fix

 If the accuracy radius is huge (hundreds of meters or kilometres), GPS is probably off or unavailable and your phone fell back to Wi-Fi positioning or IP geolocation.
 Stepping outside fixes that almost instantly — the satellites need line-of-sight.
+For a deeper look at the resulting address rather than just the coordinate, try the My Current Location page, which also reverse-geocodes the reading into a readable street address.

 Related reading

 For the underlying mechanics — what your phone actually does when an app asks for location, and how it fuses GPS, Wi-Fi, and cellular signals — see how GPS works and the browser geolocation API explained.
 For the equivalent walkthrough on a laptop or desktop, see the Windows and Mac guide.
 And if you just want to read your current coordinates fast, the how to find your GPS coordinates guide covers every shortcut.
+To understand the difference between the question form and the live-tracking form, the what is my location guide and the live location tracker each take a different angle.